Zehra Borazancı: Football career

 She moved to Turkey, and obtained her Turkish license from Akdeniz Nurçelk Spor on December 2, 2011.
 She played the 2011–12 season in the Turkish Women's Second League for Istanbul Nurçelik Spor.
 The next season, she was transferred by Adana İdmanyurduspor, which played in the Women's First League.
 After one season, Borazancı went to the Netherlands, and signed with AGE Rotterdam playing in the Durch Women's Second League.
 At the end of the season, she returned to her former club Adana Idmanyurduspor, where she played two full seasons.
-In the second half of the 2016–17 season, she moved to the Izmir-based successful club Konak Belediyespor.
+In the second half of the 2016–17 season, she moved to the İzmir-based successful club Konak Belediyespor.
 She enjoyed her first Turkish Keague champion title with Konak Belediyespor, which became the fifth time champion in a row.

 Borazancı made her international debut with Konak Belediyespor in the 2017–18 UEFA Women's Champions League qualifying round – Group 1 match against WFC Martve in Tbilisi, Georgia on August 22, 2017.
 She took part in three matches of the tournament.

 Borzancı signed with the Istanbul-based club Ataşehir Belediyespor before the club's participation at the 2018–19 UEFA Women's Champions League qualifying round.
 She played in two of the three matches of the qualification round.

 In October 2018, she joined the Gaziantep-based club ALG Spor, which were promoted to the Women's First Leagıe in the 2018–19 season.
 By October 2019, she transferred to Kireçburnu Spor in Istanbul.
-After playing 8 games and scoring three goals in the first half of the 2019-20 First League season, she moved to 1207 Antalyaspor to play in the Second League.
+After playing 8 games and scoring three goals in the first half of the 2019–20 First League season, she moved to 1207 Antalyaspor to play in the Second League.